Javingka/cardano-node-notes/cardano-cli notes/Multi-witness transactions - mai 13 2022.md

 $TESTNET
 ```

-Make sure you have credits on each acddress, use [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) to send Ada to one of the Address.
+Make sure you have credits on each address, use [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) to send Ada to one of the Address.
 Be aware faucet can send only 1 time each 24 hours from the same IP addreess.

 Check the UTXOs availables in those Address.